Brazilian Marine Corps: Public relations

 The CFN portrays itself to society as a vanguard organization with modern equipment, demanding training and high morale.
 It invests in its image among the civilian population through humanitarian and civic aid and operational demonstrations open to the public.
 The most sympathetic component is the martial band.
 Historical items are exposed at the Marine Corps museum within the Fortress of São José.

 Brazilian society at large is indifferent to bottom-ranking seamen and marine privates, according to historian Anderson da Silva Almeida, who discusses the case of the death of a recruit in the Soldier Training Course in March 2010.
 This event was largely unnoticed in the media.
 The Navy did publish an official statement, which suggests it is more open as an institution than in the past.
 (Note: "According to the note published by the Navy, the young man had suffered a sudden illness during military physical training, and after receiving medical care from the Instruction Center's own team, was taken to an emergency care unit, where he passed away.
 However, days before, he had revealed to relatives that visited him that he had felt ill thrice during training and even fainted.
 In the same occasion, Adonai allegedly said that on Saturday, on the 27th of February, "his platoon had been woken up with tear gas grenades in their quarters".
-According to information released by a physician, the young man suffered a pulmonary hemmorhage.
+According to information released by a physician, the young man suffered a pulmonary hemorrhage.
 The Navy disclosed the opening of an inquest on the case".)
 According to observations by the Sociedade Militar magazine in the Navy's official page in Twitter, reactions to posts regarding the Marine Corps were positive from 2006 to 2018, confirming an image of efficiency.
 In the following years the tone shifted to scorn, political disappointment and ignorance on the duties and limits of the military, which the publication blamed on the military's involvement in politics from 2018 onward.